buttsj/pbi-globalization/README.md

     * Removed debugging console logs
 * Possible future features:
     * Allow click filtering on data bars
-    * Let user choose how many tooltips to show on screen
     * Make each databar unique color (may be impossible)

 ***